-The BioMolecular Science Gateway offers admission to 6 graduate programs: Biochemistry and Molecular Biology, Cell and Molecular Biology, Genetics, Microbiology and Molecular Genetics, Pharmacology and Toxicology, and Physiology.
+The BioMolecular Science Gateway offers admission to 6 graduate programs: Biochemistry and Molecular Biology, Cell and Molecular Biology, Genetics and Genome Sciences, Microbiology and Molecular Genetics, Pharmacology and Toxicology, and Physiology.
 While earning their Ph.D. (the BMS does not accept Masters students), the students have access to training in over 150 research laboratories in the fields of biochemistry, cancer, cell biology, genomics, genetics, immunology, microbiology, molecular biology, pharmacology, toxicology, physiology, plant molecular biology, structural biology, and virology.

 Students rotate through the laboratories of potential Ph.D. mentors and take coursework appropriate to their disciplinary interests.
 In the spring semester of the first year, students have the opportunity to select the Ph.D. program that aligns most closely with their educational goals.
 [More on Program Choices]

 A diverse selection of world-class facilities allows students to focus on their research and education.
 [More on our Facilities]